How Entrepreneurs Hurt SEO

 1 – Unravel the Headphones of NAP and Web Assets

-I was going to say unravel the ball of yarn, but I think all of us know what happens to headphones when they are stuck in your pocket.
+We all know what happens to headphones when they are stuck in your pocket.
+No matter what, they end up twisted, tangled, and knotted.

 Every business owner needs to do an audit of their citations and online assets to find out which name, address, phone number, website, and other logistical information has been put into it.